About Us

 Our Mission

-To help build community within the Church of God by connecting brethren, promoting service, and fostering collaboration—while upholding Biblical truth and honoring organizational autonomy.
+To pursue unity within the Body of Christ by fostering connection, service, and collaboration—while upholding Biblical truth and respecting organizational autonomy.

 Our Vision